Poya403/Similarity-detection-project/README.md

 This is a simple site for taking a test.
 On this site, users take the test and submit their answers.
 In the results.html file, we show the similarity detection results.
-Users' answers must be in English.
 Steps to run the project:
 Go to Similarity-detection-project repository in my profile and download the project folder 1.Run the main.py file in the cmd or vscode terminal in the project directory.